Computing Shor's algorithmic steps with classical light beams: Conclusions

-\section{conclusions}
+\section{Conclusions}

-In summary, we have introduced a compiled version of Shor’s algorithm in classical optics.
-The classical entangled pair of OAM mode and polarization in LG beams are used as the control and the work registers, respectively.
+In summary, we have implemented the major computational steps in Shor’s algorithm using a classical optical system.
+The classical entangled pair of OAM mode and polarization in LG beams or pulse trains are used as the control and the work registers, respectively.
 A detection method using four-hole interference for the entangled states is demonstrated to obtain the multiplicative order $r$, which is equivalent to having found a factor once Euclid's classical gcd algorithm is applied.
 Sourcing the interfering light beams from fixed locations of the beam profiles, we have shown that the multiplicative order is derivable from the unique fringe patterns.

+Compared to its quantum counterpart, the classical approach avoids the implementations of time-based quantum gates while maintain the same time complexity.
+The conditions for the generation, operation, and detection of milliwatt-level light pulses are much less stringent, compared to the implementations using single photon pairs, which have low generation and detection efficiency.
+The former is therefore less expensive to implement and more scalable.
+In addition, the coherent laser beams is less prompt to the decoherence and noisy environments suffered by superconducting circuits.
+Nevertheless, since the data are encoded in the time-ordered pulses, the detection through the interference scheme requires the effort to decode the information from complex 2-dimensional images.
+Hence, future works would be devoted to the simplification of the detection methodology.

-Compared to its quantum counterpart, the classical approach avoids the implementations of time-based quantum gates.
-From an information and computational perspective, the work here therefore extends the boundary of classical optics into the quantum regime.
+From an information and computational perspective, the work here extends the boundary of classical optics into the quantum regime.
 Like the other works on emulating quantum behavior with classical optics systems, it shows the line separating the quantum from the classical world is less defined as physicists usually thought.